 - Difficulty with activities such as brushing hair, putting on shirts or bras

-- Pain when trying to sleep on the affected shoulder
+- Pain when trying to sleep on affected shoulder

-- Stretching exercises to improve range of motions as well as prevent atrophy of surrounding shoulder muscles.
+- Stretching exercises help to improve range of motions and prevent atrophy of surrounding shoulder muscles.

 - Use of oral anti-inflammatory medications.

-- Physiotherapy modalities – trigger point massage, ultrasound and heat therapy.
+- Physiotherapy modalities – help to trigger point massage, ultrasound and heat therapy.

-- Injection of corticosteroids into the shoulder – this allows the inflammation to reduce and hence decrease the pain to allow physiotherapy to proceed.
+- Injection of corticosteroids into the shoulder – allows the inflammation and shoulder pain to reduce.

 - Hydrodilatation – injection of saline into the contracted shoulder joint to break the adhesions and increase shoulder volume.

-- Manipulation under anaesthesia – this allows the surgeon to break the adhesions in the frozen shoulder with the patient under anaesthesia.
+- Manipulation under anaesthesia – allows the surgeon to move the arm to break the adhesions.

-Surgery is recommended if non-surgical treatment is not effective.
-This procedure (shoulder arthroscopy) is done under anesthesia.
-During surgery the scar tissue is released (cut) by bringing the shoulder through a full range of motion.
-Arthroscopic surgery can also be used to cut the tight ligaments and remove the scar tissue from the shoulder.
-After surgery, you may receive pain blocks (shots) so you can do physical therapy.
+The procedure (arthroscopy) is done under anaesthesia.
+The scar tissue is released (cut) by bringing the shoulder through a full range of motion.
+After surgery, you may receive pain blocks (shots) so you can do physiotherapy.